 Counselors work closely with students throughout the year to help them create a schedule that fulfills graduation requirements, explores student interests, and is appropriately rigorous.
 Parent and teacher input is also taken into consideration when making the schedule.
 Clarence is fortunate to have a wide variety of course offerings.
 Students can choose from twenty AP courses and numerous college courses to challenge themselves.
 We also offer a robust elective program that covers a wide range of disciplines.
 In addition, there are 25 Career and Technical programs offered through BOCES that juniors and seniors are eligible to take.

-One of the most important factors in college admission is the overall rigor of student’s program.
+One of the most important factors in college admission is the overall rigor of a student’s program.
 Students are encouraged to take the most challenging schedule they are capable of succeeding in.
 We think of it like a rubber band - try to stretch yourself a little, but not so much that you snap.
-A word of caution to those super motivated students who think you’ll be able to hold down five APs without issue (you know who you are!).
+A word of caution to those super-motivated students who think you’ll be able to hold down five APs without issue (you know who you are!).
 Multiple AP courses can have a compounding effect.
 It can be done, but it’s an incredible time commitment.
 Try to map out where the time will come from and don’t forget that you need to sleep.
 Don’t sacrifice your overall health to try and squeeze in an extra AP.

 January-March: Counselors meet with students to take their course requests for the following school year.
 Scheduling is not done on a “first come, first serve” basis.